RuyiLi/aoc2024/README.md

 Each program will read from stdin and display the answers in stdout.
 Ideally, the program handles the entirety of the IO cycle; however, for some languages like Sass, some preprocessing is mandatory.

+Day 7: Scratch is not runnable through the usual run script.
+See the README in the Scratch folder for details.

 ## Roadmap

 1. Odin